w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the type of information that short and long descriptions for complex images should convey.
 Assess how students explain the type of information that short and long descriptions for complex images should convey.
-* Practical &mdash; Give students a complex image and ask them to provide an alternative data visualization for the image, for example through a data table or through descriptive piece of text.
+* Practical &mdash; Give students a complex image and ask them to provide an alternative data visualization for the image, for example through a data table or through a descriptive piece of text.
 Assess how students provide alternative data visualizations for complex images.

 {% include excol.html type="end" %}